Oh no! You turned on your faucet, and only a small amount of water comes out. Do you have frozen pipes?

 Here are some tips to help you locate the frozen pipe and how to thaw it to prevent damage to the pipe and to get water flowing again:

 If you turn the faucet on in one room and think you have frozen pipes, check all the other faucets in your home.
-If it’s cold enough for one faucet to freeze, it’s possible that there are multiple frozen pipes.
+If it’s cold enough for one faucet to freeze, it’s possible that there are multiple frozen pipes that you’ll need to thaw.
 It’s a good idea to get an understanding of the scale of the problem before you get started.

-Once you know how bad it is, you can begin thawing the pipes yourself, or call a professional who can locate and thaw the pipes for you.
+You can thaw the pipes yourself or call a professional who can locate and thaw the frozen pipes for you.